21 July, 2019

 Based on what you write, your cycle is in the general range of forty-three days.
 In that case, you do have a rule of thumb of when to expect your period.
 Halachically, you should observe vesatot only on your interval day, unless or until your cycles shorten to thirty days or less.

 If you are worried about the possibility of discovering bleeding at the time of relations, you are permitted (not required) to check first.
-You can wipe externally with toilet paper – not after urinating, or at least fifteen seconds after urinating.
+You can wipe externally with toilet paper — not after urinating, or waiting at least a few seconds (ideally, about fifteen seconds) after urinating.
 If you don’t find staining, you can go ahead with relations.
 If you do find staining on the paper, you are not niddah but we recommend abstaining until about a day after it subsides, so you can clarify whether it seems like you are getting a period.

 You may also find it helpful to explore fertility awareness.
 We discuss some of its principles here on our site regarding contraception, but it can also help with conception, and with being more aware of one’s body.